The Soldier’s Lagoon (La Laguna del Soldado)

 Please note: The Soldier’s Lagoon (La Laguna del Soldado) contains strobe lights.

-The film explores the layers of the land further with double exposure that evokes the ghosts of the past and the way that history informs the present. Álvarez Mesa plays with color and clarity with the 16mm images flickering in negative while the edges fade, evoking the (im)permanence of a landscape.
+The film explores the layers of the land further with double exposure that evokes the ghosts of the past and the way that history informs the present. Álvarez-Mesa plays with color and clarity with the 16mm images flickering in negative while the edges fade, evoking the (im)permanence of a landscape.

 Pat Mullen, POV Magazine